Digital Realty Trust (NYSE:DLR) Issues FY 2022 Earnings Guidance

 Digital Realty Trust (NYSE:DLR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $6.800-$6.900 for the period.
 The company issued revenue guidance of $4.70 billion-$4.80 billion, compared to the consensus revenue estimate of $4.69 billion.

-Digital Realty Trust (NYSE:DLR – Get Rating) last announced its earnings results on Thursday, February 17th.
-The real estate investment trust reported $3.71 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.32 by $3.39.
+Digital Realty Trust (NYSE:DLR – Get Rating) last released its earnings results on Thursday, February 17th.
+The real estate investment trust reported $3.71 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.32 by $3.39.
 Digital Realty Trust had a return on equity of 10.11% and a net margin of 38.60%.
-During the same period last year, the firm posted $1.61 EPS.
-On average, sell-side analysts anticipate that Digital Realty Trust will post 6.87 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the firm posted $1.61 earnings per share.
+As a group, equities analysts expect that Digital Realty Trust will post 6.87 earnings per share for the current year.

-Several research analysts have weighed in on the company.
-Jefferies Financial Group lowered Digital Realty Trust from a buy rating to a hold rating and lowered their price target for the stock from $187.00 to $172.00 in a research report on Monday, January 10th.
-Royal Bank of Canada boosted their price target on Digital Realty Trust from $175.00 to $176.00 and gave the stock an outperform rating in a research report on Wednesday, November 24th.
-Wells Fargo & Company lowered their price target on Digital Realty Trust from $180.00 to $155.00 and set an overweight rating on the stock in a research report on Friday, February 18th.
-TheStreet lowered Digital Realty Trust from a b rating to a c+ rating in a research report on Thursday, February 3rd.
-Finally, Cowen lowered their price target on Digital Realty Trust from $162.00 to $149.00 and set a market perform rating on the stock in a research report on Friday, February 18th.
-Six investment analysts have rated the stock with a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $167.00.
+DLR has been the subject of a number of recent research reports.
+Cowen reduced their price objective on shares of Digital Realty Trust from $162.00 to $149.00 and set a market perform rating for the company in a research note on Friday, February 18th.
+Jefferies Financial Group downgraded shares of Digital Realty Trust from a buy rating to a hold rating and reduced their price objective for the stock from $187.00 to $172.00 in a research note on Monday, January 10th.
+Wells Fargo & Company reduced their price objective on shares of Digital Realty Trust from $180.00 to $155.00 and set an overweight rating for the company in a research note on Friday, February 18th.
+Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Digital Realty Trust from $175.00 to $152.00 and set a hold rating for the company in a research note on Thursday, March 3rd.
+Finally, Barclays increased their price objective on shares of Digital Realty Trust from $148.00 to $154.00 and gave the stock an equal weight rating in a research note on Friday, February 18th.
+Six research analysts have rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of Buy and an average target price of $167.00.

-In related news, Director Kevin Kennedy sold 350 shares of the business’s stock in a transaction on Wednesday, December 15th.
-The stock was sold at an average price of $167.75, for a total value of $58,712.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 0.61% of the company’s stock.
+In other Digital Realty Trust news, Director Kevin Kennedy sold 350 shares of the firm’s stock in a transaction that occurred on Wednesday, December 15th.
+The shares were sold at an average price of $167.75, for a total transaction of $58,712.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 0.61% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-EverSource Wealth Advisors LLC acquired a new position in Digital Realty Trust in the 4th quarter valued at $32,000.
-Zullo Investment Group Inc. acquired a new position in shares of Digital Realty Trust during the 4th quarter worth $66,000.
-Salem Investment Counselors Inc. acquired a new position in shares of Digital Realty Trust during the 4th quarter worth $74,000.
-Covington Capital Management raised its holdings in shares of Digital Realty Trust by 31.6% during the 4th quarter.
-Covington Capital Management now owns 625 shares of the real estate investment trust’s stock worth $111,000 after buying an additional 150 shares in the last quarter.
-Finally, Sequoia Financial Advisors LLC acquired a new position in shares of Digital Realty Trust during the 4th quarter worth $290,000.
-97.64% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of the business.
+NewEdge Advisors LLC increased its holdings in shares of Digital Realty Trust by 21.7% during the fourth quarter.
+NewEdge Advisors LLC now owns 14,826 shares of the real estate investment trust’s stock worth $2,622,000 after purchasing an additional 2,643 shares during the period.
+Virtu Financial LLC increased its holdings in shares of Digital Realty Trust by 21.0% during the fourth quarter.
+Virtu Financial LLC now owns 3,596 shares of the real estate investment trust’s stock worth $636,000 after purchasing an additional 625 shares during the period.
+Toroso Investments LLC increased its holdings in shares of Digital Realty Trust by 27.2% during the fourth quarter.
+Toroso Investments LLC now owns 7,198 shares of the real estate investment trust’s stock worth $1,273,000 after purchasing an additional 1,538 shares during the period.
+Zullo Investment Group Inc. bought a new position in shares of Digital Realty Trust during the fourth quarter worth approximately $66,000.
+Finally, California State Teachers Retirement System increased its holdings in shares of Digital Realty Trust by 4.0% during the fourth quarter.
+California State Teachers Retirement System now owns 507,044 shares of the real estate investment trust’s stock worth $89,681,000 after purchasing an additional 19,664 shares during the period.
+Hedge funds and other institutional investors own 97.64% of the company’s stock.

 Digital Realty Trust Company Profile (Get Rating)